Skip to main content

 in a misty forest at dawn

-• The context or location where the subject exists
+• The location where the subject exists

 • establishes spatial relationships and background elements